localshred/service-integrity/README.md

 What's a dependent service?
 Any major technology or backend that your app relies on to function correctly.
 Think databases, caches, hardware limits (e.g. disk or memory), and even potentially other application services (e.g. core auth, s3, etc).
-Be careful pinging other services though, you may just end up causing a cascading failure across all kuali products if not done carefully.
+Be careful pinging other services though, you may just end up causing a cascading failure across all your products if not done carefully.

 The heart of this package is the `createHealthCheck` function which accepts two arguments: